Marti746/Oberon_Project/README.md

 and meets a new interesting travel companion.
 This is the start of their journey together Flint Woodmack and Guy.

 Studio: The Men whomst Go Hard

-David Martin
-Jake Hoffman
+Developers: David Martin, Jake Hoffman
-Jack Corcoran
-Chris Vlaha
-Omar Wallace
-Johnathan Uptegraph
+UI/UX Developer: Johnathan Uptegraph
+Story/Writers: Jack Corcoran, Omar Wallace
+Artist: Chris Vlaha